How can I find out more about Dual Enrollment?

 What is Grad Night?

-Grad Night is a 28-year tradition at ERHS, an all-night celebration on the night of graduation sponsored each year by volunteer parents/guardians for ALL graduating seniors.
+Grad Night is a 29-year tradition at ERHS, an all-night celebration on the night of graduation sponsored each year by volunteer parents/guardians for ALL graduating seniors.
 This chaperoned celebration begins at ERHS where grads with tickets check in and are transported by school bus to the designated venue.
-The event runs from 10 p.m. until 6 a.m. and will be held on May 29, 2019 for the 2019 graduates!
+The event runs from 10 p.m. until 6 a.m. and will be held on Friday, May 29, 2020 for the 2020 graduates!

-The Grad Night Committee meetings are typically conducted on the first Tuesday of every month at 6:00 pm in Room 130.
+The Grad Night Committee meetings are typically conducted on the third Tuesday of every month at 6:00 pm in Room 130.

 How do I access the SchoolMax Parent Portal?

 Who do I contact to find out my SchoolMax access code?

 Email your grade level administrator.
 If you have problems with your SchoolMax account, you need to contact the county helpdesk at 301 386 1549.